apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jerry Moss, the 'M' of A&M Records, dies at 88**
+**Paramount Decides Against Selling BET Majority Stake**

-You can read more about it [here](https://www.latimes.com/entertainment-arts/music/story/2023-08-16/jerry-moss-cofounder-am-records-dies-88).
+You can read more about it [here](https://www.hollywoodreporter.com/business/business-news/paramount-bet-majority-stake-1235568588/).

 ## Requirements
 - Python 3.8